Adam Swandi: FC Metz

-On 23 February 2013, Adam signed a two-year contract with Ligue 2 club FC Metz, joining their Under-19 set-up in the Championnat National youth competitions.
+On 23 February 2013, Adam signed a two-year contract with Ligue 2 club, FC Metz, joining their Under-19 set-up in the Championnat National youth competitions.
 He had impressed the staff and coaches during his 10-day stint at Metz following his 45-day European tour which includes training spells at illustrious clubs such as Newcastle United, Chelsea and Atlético Madrid.
 Despite offers of a one-year contract from Spanish club Atlético Madrid and Dutch club AFC Ajax, Adam chose to sign for FC Metz as he liked what he saw and experienced, and was impressed with the quality of its renowned youth academy.
 The FAS provided financial assistance to the tune of S$200,000 from its Football Development Fund for Adam's education in France.

+During his time at Atletico Madrid, Adam had impressed the club CEO, Miguel Ángel Gil Marín in which he would be keen to nurture Adam and would consider signing him to the youth academy however with the mandatory National Service, Gil Marín has decided not to sign the teenager.

+Young Lions

 Adam Swandi was nominally included in the 24-man Courts Young Lions squad which travelled to Turkey for a series of friendly matches in January 2014.

-Young Lions

 Adam signed for Courts Young Lions for the 2015 S.League season.
 Adam scored his first career professional goal in a S.League match in a 1–2 defeat to Warriors FC.

 Home United

-Adam moved to Home United FC for the 2017 S.League season after leaving the Young Lions.
-He made his debut for the Protectors in the first leg of the AFC Cup qualifying match against Phnom Penh Crown FC, and scored his first competitive goal in the second leg, helping his team advance into the group stages.
-Coincidentally, his second goal came in Home's final game of the 2017 AFC Cup group stage, the last goal in a 4-1 routing of Yadanarbon F.C., sending his team into the zonal semi-finals.
+Adam moved to Home United for the 2017 S.League season after leaving the Young Lions.
+He made his debut for Home United in the first leg of the 2017 AFC Cup qualifying match against Cambodian side, Phnom Penh Crown in which he scored his first competitive goal in the second leg, helping his team advance into the group stage.
+Coincidentally, his second goal came in Home United final game of the 2017 AFC Cup group stage, the last goal in a 4–1 routing of Myanmar club, Yadanarbon, sending his team into the Zonal semi-finals.
 In total, Adam made 30 appearances in all competitions in his first season with the Protectors, scoring 7 goals and making 2 assists.

-Albirex Niigata Singapore FC
+Albirex Niigata Singapore

-On 8 January 2018, he was announced by Albirex Niigata (S) that they have signed him for the 2018 S.League season.
-He will be the first Singaporean player to play for the club and will be joined by goalkeeper, Shahul Rayyan after he completes his National Service.
-He made his debut for Albirex in a 2–1 win in the Singapore Community Shield against Tampines Rovers.
+On 8 January 2018, Adam was announced by Albirex Niigata (S) that they have signed him for the inaugural 2018 Singapore Premier League season.
+He will be the first Singaporean player to play for the club and will be joined by local goalkeeper, Shahul Rayyan after he completes his National Service.
+Adam made his debut for Albirex in a 2–1 win in the 2018 Singapore Community Shield against Tampines Rovers.
 Adam ended his first season with the White Swans with 3 winners medal, helping his club sweep all domestic trophies on offer.
 He was rewarded for his effort and named as the Young Player of the Season.